greena13/redux-and-the-rest/README.md

 ### Data lifecycle

 `redux-and-the-rest` uses the `status.type` attribute of collections and items to indicate what state they are currently in.

-To check an item or collection's state, you only have to inspect it's `status.type` attribute and compare it to one of the constants that are exported by the package:
+However, it's recommended to use one of the helper methods to query the status rather than accessing the attribute directly:

+Checking if resource is out of sync with remote:
+* `isEditing(item)` - Whether the resource item has been modified since it was last synced with the server

+Checking if resource item or collection is syncing with a remote API:
+* `isSyncingWithRemote(itemOrCollection)` - Whether the item or collection is currently syncing (fetching, creating, updating, destroying, progress) with the remote
+* `isSyncedWithRemote(itemOrCollection)` - Complement of `isSyncingWithRemote(itemOrCollection)`
+* `isFinishedFetching(itemOrCollection)` - Whether the item or collection has finished being fetched (specifically) from the remote API.

+Checking the status of the latest sync with the remote API:
+* `isSuccessfullyFetched(itemOrCollection)` - Whether the item or collection has finished being successfully fetched
+* `isInAnErrorState(itemOrCollection)` - Whether the item or collection is in an errored state - usually because the last request failed

 ```javascript
 import React from 'react';